-PART III - FEDERAL AWARDS FINDINGS AND QUESTIONED COSTS SECTION
+SECTION III - FEDERAL AWARD FINDINGS AND QUESTIONED COSTS

-This section identifies the audit findings required to be reported by 2 CFR 200.516(a) (significant deficiencies, material weaknesses and material instances of noncompliance, including questioned costs and material abuse) as well as any abuse findings involving federal awards that is material to a major federal program.
+This section identifies the audit findings required to be reported by 2 CFR 200.516(a) (significant deficiencies, material weaknesses, material instances of noncompliance, including questioned costs and material abuse.)

-There were no findings noted in the current year that are required to be reported in accordance with Uniform Guidance.
+There were no findings noted in the current year that are required to be reported in accordance with 2 CFR 200.516(a).